'

 Specifically, here is some of my feedback about D’tour company:

-• Price: the whole package (sky mirror, Eagle feeding, fireflies, blue tears, ATV) costs RM130/adult and RM100/child.
+• Price: The whole package (sky mirror, Eagle feeding, fireflies, blue tears, ATV) costs RM130/adult and RM100/child.
 This is an average price compared to other operators.

-• Experience: the boat is old and a little bit dirty.
+• Experience: The boat is old and a little bit dirty.
 But it’s fine because the tour is cheap.
 So I get what I pay for.

-• Inclusion: they provide a life jacket and light snacks after visiting the sky mirror.
+• Inclusion: They provide a life jacket and light snacks after visiting the sky mirror.

-5. What to bring when traveling to Kuala Selangor?
+7. What to bring when traveling to Kuala Selangor?

 Mosquitos spray